ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 --- abstract

 TLS 1.3 introduces several changes to TLS 1.2 in order to improve the overall security and privacy provided by TLS.
 However some of these changes have a negative impact on network-based security solutions.
-While this may be viewed a feature, there are several real-life use case scenarios that are not easily solved without such network-based security solutions.
-In this document, we identify the TLS 1.3 changes that may negatively impact network-based security solutions and provide a set of use case scenarios that are not easily solved without such solutions.
+While this may be viewed as a feature, there are several real-life use case scenarios that are not easily solved without such network-based security solutions.
+In this document, we identify the TLS 1.3 changes that may impact network-based security solutions and provide a set of use case scenarios that are not easily solved without such solutions.

 --- middle